Whitson’s Impasto Plaster -special effects for furniture and more.

 Special effects

-Cait Whitson also know as Painty Cait and is a legend in the painting refinishing world and beyond!
-There isn’t enough room to list her accomplishments but trust me when I tell you she has forgotten more than I know!
+Cait Whitson, also known as Painty Cait, is a legend in the painting refinishing world and beyond!
+There isn’t enough room to list her accomplishments, but trust me when I tell you she has forgotten more than I know!

-She is a decorative painter specializing in paint, plaster, and leaf finishes for domestic and commercial projects.
-Cait has a company Whitson’s Ltd which offers a range of products for the specialist decoration and plastering industry along with training in many aspects of decoration – Whitson’s own brand and Stucco Italiano plaster along with carefully sourced tools and accessories.
+She is a decorative painter specialising in paint, plaster, and leaf finishes for domestic and commercial projects.
+Cait has a company, Whitson’s Ltd, which offers a range of products for the specialist decoration and plastering industr,y along with training in many aspects of decoration – Whitson’s own brand and Stucco Italiano plaste,r along with carefully sourced tools and accessories.
 You can find out more here > www.caitwhitson.com

-I interviewed Cait on my Paint Talk with the Pros series, it was a fun interview check it out!
+I interviewed Cait on my Paint Talk with the Pros series.
+It was a fun interview.

 Anyone can use it!